pydata/pydata-sphinx-theme/docs/contribute/topics.md

 - Ensure that our tests are passing.
 We run our tests with any **pre-releases** of Sphinx, so we can test major errors quickly and make the necessary changes.
 - [Look at the Sphinx Changelog](https://www.sphinx-doc.org/en/master/changes.html) and make sure there are no changes that might break things that aren't captured by our tests.
 - [Look at the deprecated API changes](https://www.sphinx-doc.org/en/master/extdev/deprecated.html) and make sure there are no changes that might break things that aren't captured by our tests.
+- [Look at the docutils changelog](https://docutils.sourceforge.io/RELEASE-NOTES.html) in case there's a new docutils version supported that breaks something.

 ```{note}
 This theme does not pin the upper version of Sphinx that it supports.